Frequently asked questions

 Can I update or change my preferences?

 Although we strongly recommend you do your research before applying, we understand that sometimes people change their mind.
-Please visit our contact page to contact the intercollegiate office if you wish to change your preferences.
+Please contact the Intercollegiate Office if you wish to change your preferences which may be possible depending on the time of year, stage in the consideration process and which colleges are still open for new applications.

 What do fees contribute to?